 I called him out and commented that he was hypocritical for taking after Horgan, when he refused to apply the same standard to Bill Bennett’s now infamous “NDP Turds” comment.

-Later on that day, Coleman was still nattering about it and out of the blue tweeted a YouTube video of himself talking about David Black’s refinery as compared to the NDP response to myself and another follower.
+Later on that day, Coleman was still nattering about it and out of the blue tweeted a YouTube video of himself to me and another follower.
 When I asked why he was sending me his YouTube video, what followed was a snarky response to me that he thought I deserved some ‘face time’ and that my call out behind my feed wasn’t constructive.

 Clearly, either I had hit a nerve or Ritchie was having a bad day.
 Either way, the exchange did not go unregarded by many.